The following are the steps we are taking as a college to keep our students, staff, and guests safe this fall.

 For over 100 years, Crown has focused on preparing students to live out their faith in the world.
 Despite a global pandemic and all the difficulties that come with it, we are preparing to continue our on-campus School of Arts and Sciences Fall 2021.

 We are committed to developing Christians prepared to serve and influence the world.

 We will maintain our mission to develop Biblical-based education for Christian leadership in a Christ-centered, academically excellent, globally connected environment.

-- Healthy environment.
-Health and safety of students and employees is non-negotiable priority.
+Health and safety of students and employees is a non-negotiable priority.
 Plans are developed to provide education within a safe environment.

-- Respectful community.
 We value the dignity of each person made in God’s image.
-In a time of a global pandemic, national social unrest, national elections and a variety of approaches to these matters, we expect people to be respectful and kind in behavior and speech in keeping with our call as Christians to love others as ourselves.
+In a time of a global pandemic and a variety of approaches to this matter, we expect people to be respectful and kind in behavior and speech in keeping with our call as Christians to love others as ourselves.

 Health and Safety guidelines informed by CDC and MDH guidelines.

 - Sanitizer stations are at entrances

 - MDH and CDC quarantine and isolation guidelines will be followed

 - Rooms have been designated for students to quarantine or isolate safely